-Patients as service users benefit from the implementation of new and developing techniques (evidence 3, 4 and 5) and the withdrawal of outdated practices.
+Patients as service users benefit from the implementation of new and developing techniques (Evidence 3, 4 and 5) and the withdrawal of outdated practices.
 The intellectual exchange of diagnostic service details at conferences and through the scientific literature promotes this.
 The emerging use of specialist subject web forums offer a convenient medium through which technical queries can be posed or answered and I have found their use to be unexpectedly valuable.

-Fellow professionals as service users benefit from my own special interest website (evidence 7) which is an educational resource carrying details of an underused diagnostic test.
-This is one technique covered in a one-week residential course(on electric response audiometry (ERA) and oto-acoustic emissions (OAE) that I organise and contribute to on an annual basis.
+Fellow professionals as service users benefit from my own special interest web site (Evidence 7) which is an educational resource carrying details of an underused diagnostic test.
+This is one technique covered in a one-week residential course (on ERA & OAE) that I organise and contribute to on an annual basis.
 They also benefit from my work on national protocols to which I have contributed on the subject of neonatal hearing screening, audiometry, vestibular function tests and equipment calibration.